solizzy/jcinkNotepadAnywhere/README.md

 Due to jcink not allowed fetch requests to the domain from external domains, this script MUST be written inline via <script> tags OR hosted locally on your jcink forum (e.g. <script src="yourForum.jcink.net/script.js">).
 It cannot be implemented via CDN.

+ Were you using an older version and want to keep using that version?
+In the sidebar, you'll find a link to all versions under **Releases**.

 # How to use?
 - Copy the script to your forum wrapper.
 - On your forum, create an element with id="notepadWrapper".